 Moving on, we get to a monitor from yet another reputable company – the Asus VP249QGR.
-This, too, is a budget-friendly 1080p IPS monitor but it costs a bit more and is also more performance-oriented, featuring a panel with a 144 Hz refresh rate that is bound to appeal to anyone who likes the extra fluidity and responsiveness or just wants an extra edge in multiplayer games.
+This, too, is a budget-friendly 1080p IPS monitor, but it costs a bit more.
+It is also more performance-oriented, featuring a panel with a 144 Hz refresh rate that is bound to appeal to anyone who likes the extra fluidity and responsiveness or just wants an extra edge in multiplayer games.

 Since it’s an IPS panel we’re talking about, you can rest assured that the monitor offers solid color accuracy and viewing angles, plus the 24-inch screen is the sweet spot for 1080p, as we’ve mentioned above.
 FreeSync works in the 48-144 Hz range, which is more than satisfactory considering the price tag.

 The main drawback to the VP249QGR is that it has some motion blur that’s especially noticeable during fast-paced sequences.
 The response time is a bit high, but the ghosting isn’t as bad as what you might get in some cheaper panels, so it’s still a pretty good display.
 Apart from that, the stock stand is once again a basic tilt-only solution, though fortunately, the VP249QGR is actually VESA-compatible, so getting a more adjustable stand won’t be a problem.

 Ultimately, the Asus VP249QGR is the ultimate 144 Hz budget gaming monitor, as it has all of the most important bases covered if you’re looking for a performance-oriented solution at a low price.
 Much like the previous model from Acer, the visuals aren’t as great a what you’d get with a higher-quality IPS panel, but given the price, it’s quite good.
 More importantly, the monitor is fast and responsive, which is the most important thing if you place performance first.